-(a) After ratification by both parties, employees shall receive a 1.8% cost of living increase effective the first day of the pay period after the ratification date.
-In lieu of retroactive pay, employees shall receive a lump sum payment based on an employee's gross pay earnings (base pay, overtime, longevity, and incentives) from July 1, 2021.
-The lump sum payment would appear in the paycheck 3 full pay periods after the effective date of the cost of living.
+(a) After ratification by both parties, employees shall receive a 4.1% cost of living increase effective the first day of the pay period after the ratification date.
+In lieu of retroactive pay, employees employed by the County as of the date of ratification shall receive a lump sum payment based on 4.1% of an employee's gross pay earnings (base pay, overtime, longevity, and incentives) from July 1, 2024 to the first pay period after the effective date of ratification.
+The lump sum payment would appear in the paycheck three (3) full pay periods after the effective date of the cost of living.

-Effective July 1, 2022, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.
+Effective July 1, 2025, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.

-Effective July 1, 2023, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.
-In the event the established CPI exceeds the 4.5% maximum for the third year of this Agreement, the parties will engage in bargaining limited to the difference between the established 4.5% maximum and the established CPI reported for that year.
-Negotiations are to start no later than February 1, 2023.
+Effective July 1, 2026, employees shall receive a cost of living increase equal to the percentage increase in the US Consumer Price Index, CPI-W: West Urban Annual Average, as reported by the U.S. Department of Labor, with a minimum of 0% and a maximum of 4.5%.

 - (b) When any classification not listed on the Wage Schedule, which shall be published on the Department of Human Resources website, is established, the County shall designate a pay range for the classification and notify the Association.
-In the event the Association does not agree that the rate is proper, the Association shall have the right to submit the issue to a Classification/Compensation Review Panel (CCRP) as provided in Article 25. - (c) Whenever an employee is assigned in writing by their supervisor the duties of a higher paid classification for more than ten (10) consecutive working days, the employee shall be placed in a Temporary Out of Classification (TOC) assignment via a Personnel Action Form and be paid for all hours an additional five percent (5%) of base hourly rate or at the beginning of the range of the higher paid classification, whichever is higher.
+In the event the Association disagrees with the pay range and files a timely demand to bargain with the County, the Association and County shall open negotiations to establish a salary grade for the classification. - (c) Whenever an employee is assigned in writing by their supervisor the duties of a higher paid classification for at minimum, thirty (30) consecutive working days, the employee shall be placed in a Continuous Work Out of Classification (WOC) assignment via a Personnel Action Form and be paid for all hours.
+The pay rate the employee receives for Continuous Work Out of Classification will be determined by conducting a salary placement assessment in accordance with the Oregon Equal Pay Act or an additional three and a half percent (3.5%) of base hourly rate, whichever is higher.

-For employees assigned duties of a higher paid classification that is sporadic in nature (two or more hours) or includes non-consecutive working days, the employee shall be paid for those hours an additional five percent (5%) of base hourly rate or at the beginning of the range of the higher paid classification, whichever is higher, via the payroll system.
-For these "Shift-out-of-Class" situations, the employee's supervisor will prepare a memorandum stating the need for such out-of-class work, how the employee is qualified to perform such higher classification work and that authorization has been received from the department director.
+For employees assigned duties of a higher paid classification for a duration less than thirty (30) days, or is non-consecutive and sporadic in nature, the employee will be placed in an Hourly Work Out of Classification assignment, and paid an additional three and a half percent (3.5%) of base hourly rate or at the beginning of the range of the higher paid classification, whichever is higher, via a Personnel Action Form.

+For "Work-out-of-Class" assignments, the employee's supervisor will submit information stating the need for such out-of-class work, how the employee meets the minimum qualifications to perform such higher classification work, and that authorization has been received from the department director.

-In no case shall the TOC rate exceed the maximum rate of the higher classification's salary range.
+In no case shall the WOC rate exceed the maximum rate of the higher classification's salary range.